hyperdonutloop/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+### Instead of having to ‘prop-drilling’ data is stored on a context object.
+This means that data can be retrieved from the context objects, not the props.
+Context helps to simplify state management.
+We use context when we have global data that a lot of components will share.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+### The store holds the state of the application.
+It is the single source of truth because this is the ONLY store where we store STATE for the whole application.

+### ACTIONS: these are JS objects that describe WHAT happened.
+We dispatch these actions to our store whenever we want to update the state of the application.

+### REDUCERS: These are pure functions that define HOW the app state changes.
+When we dispatch an action to our store, the action gets passed to the reducer.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+### Application state is GLOBAL and component state is LOCAL.
+Redux uses a STORE to hold application state.
+Component state lives within that component and can only b updated and passed down with props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+### A thunk is a function that is returned by another function.
+It has access to dispatch.
+It allows us to run an ASYNC function (API Call) inside the .then

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+### I don’t have one yet because this week has been HEAVY.

 ## Project Set Up